brendangregg/perf-tools/README.md

 ## Prerequisites

 Some tools use perf_events, some ftrace.
-See the top of the tool script to see which.
 Both of these are in Linux kernel source.

-- ftrace: FTRACE configured in the kernel.
+See the top of the tool script to see which is used.

 - perf_events: requires the "perf" command to be installed.
 This is in the linux-tools-common package, or can be built under tools/perf in the kernel source.
 See (perf_events prerequisites)[http://www.brendangregg.com/perf.html#Prerequisites] for more details.
+- ftrace: FTRACE configured in the kernel.

 ## About These Tools